ShreeCharan15/bakery/README.md

 3. run npm run build - this builds the site for production
 4. run npm run start- this starts the server at port 80
 5. goto localhost in the browser

+This project uses firebase firestore to load the products, you can replace that part of the code with static details or reach out on how to setup a firebase project.